-Technology-costing studies, like the 5-Lab Report and its cousins, can be a useful input to climate policymaking.
+Technology-costing studies, like the Five-Labs report and its cousins, can be a useful input to climate policymaking.
 They point to possible market failures; they help sort out the most important targets for R&D and perhaps for selected technology-push investments; and they help provide justification for these activities.
 However, it is very important to avoid misuse of these studies.
-There is no technical fix in the short run of a decade or so, as implied by the 5-Lab Report.
-Science does not run on the policymakers clock; new technologies frequently require breakthroughs and they take time to develop; markets for new consumer devices and industrial processes, including needed distribution and materials supply systems, require time to evolve.
-Further, capital turnover has its own internal dynamics, particularly in the heavily capital-intensive sub-sectors of energy supply.
+There is no technical fix in the short run of a decade or so, readily available at little or no cost, as implied by the Five-Labs report.
+Science does not run on the policymakers' clock; new technologies frequently require breakthroughs and they take time to develop; markets for new consumer devices and industrial processes, including needed distribution and materials supply systems, require time to evolve.
+Further, capital turnover has its own internal dynamics, particularly in the heavily capitalintensive subsectors of energy supply.
 In the long run of several decades, and with a well-designed effort, the prospects are brighter.
-Indeed they must be brighter of we are to have any hope of an effective response, should the climate picture darken.
-For example, the Kyoto commitments are just an easy first step, compared to the carbon reductions needed to achieve ultimate stabilization of atmospheric concentrations (Jacoby, Schmalensee and Reiner, 1997).
+Indeed they must be brighter if we are to have any hope of an effective response, should the climate picture darken.
+For example, the Kyoto commitments are just an easy first step compared to the carbon reductions needed to achieve ultimate stabilization of atmospheric concentrations (Jacoby, Schmalensee, and Reiner 1997).

 However, enthusiasm for the task does not mean that it will be easy to do well, or even that we know very clearly how to proceed.
 At the level of basic science, with its public good characteristics, the role of government expenditure is clear.
-At subsequent stages of technology development and application-like pilot facilities, commercial demonstration plants, and subsidy schemes to seek benefits of economies of scale and learning-the history is mixed.
+At subsequent stages of technology development and application-such as pilot facilities, commercial demonstration plants, and subsidy schemes to seek benefits of economies of scale and learning-the history is mixed.
 Picking winners is a difficult art, and spending money effectively is a daunting challenge in the midst of regional and industrial demands for a share of the pie.
-Most important, the expertise in many technical areas resides in private industries-particularly oil, chemicals and electric power.
+Most important, the expertise in many technical areas resides in private industries-particularly oil, chemicals, and electric power.
 Government-industry partnerships and tax subsidies can help direct their efforts, and useful experiments are now being tried.
 But the only way to truly attract industry attention is through an influence on the bottom line, which necessarily involves (among other things) price expectations.
 In the energy sector, at least, large-scale technical change with no price incentive is a non sequitur.